InAnYan/rust-gib/PLAN.md

 MAYBE: Let bot comment on every push in pull request and look at the file difference, then make a comment describing those differences.

+ALSO: PERFORM A CHECK ON ISSUE.
+IF UESR USED AN OLD VERSION OF RUST, then say it's not supported.
+Or if windows is not supported, you should close issue automatically.